 A: It depends.
 There are a wide range of products available, some more accurate than others, but it's always best to assume they may be a little off (and they may not be used as as a defense to DUI charges).
 Saliva alcohol test strips are considered to be among the most accurate consumer BAC tests, since the amount of alcohol in one's bloodstream closely corresponds to the concentration of alcohol in the saliva.

 Understanding the science behind a blood or breath sample result isn't easy.
 The prosecution will likely have a forensic expert at their disposal to testify at trial.
-You'll want the best possible representation to help ensure justice is being served in your case.
-Contact a DUI attorney in your area for a free case evaluation.
+You'll want the best possible representation to help ensure justice is being served in your case, which may include a challenge to the BAC test.
+Contact a DUI attorney in your area to learn more about your legal options.